 10. Status Quo Bias.

-The status quo bias refers to the preference to keep things in their current state, while regarding any type of change as a loss.
+The status quo bias refers to the preference to keep things in their current state.
+And on the other hand, we will perceive any type of change as a negative.
 For example, an older person hangs on to their flip phone.

 11. Narrative Fallacy Bias.

-The tendency for us to like a good story that we can make sense of and relate to.
-Take the case of an advertisement where there is a solicitation for money by the telling of a story about a distressed animal or disadvantaged person).
+With this bias, we have the tendency to like a good story that we can make sense of and relate to.
+For instance, an advertisement where there is a solicitation for money by the telling of a story about a distressed animal or disadvantaged person.

 See the following for more biased examples: VeryWellMind’s List of Common Cognitive Biases, MasterClass.com’s How To identify Cognitive Bias, and Corporate Financial Institute’s Cognitive Bias.